Los Alamos, New Mexico: History

-The ruins of permanent Puebloan settlements, such as those located in nearby Bandelier National Monument and Tsankawi, and numerous other sites such as cliff dwellings indicate that the area has been inhabited during various eras since around 1150 AD.
-The first settlers on the plateau are thought to be Keres speaking Native Americans around the 10th century.
+The ruins of Puebloan settlements, such as those in nearby Bandelier National Monument and Tsankawi, and numerous other sites such as cliff dwellings indicate that the area has been inhabited during various eras since around 1150 AD.
+The first settlers on the plateau are thought to be Keres-speaking Native Americans around the 10th century.
 Around 1300, Tewa settlers immigrated from the Four Corners Region and built large cities but were driven out within 50 years by Navajo and Apache raids and by drought.

-In the late 19th century, homesteaders utilized the land for ranching.
-Most homesteaders built simple log cabins that they only lived in during warm weather to feed livestock.
+In the late 19th century, homesteaders used the land for ranching.
+About 1899, a road had been blasted up one of the canyons onto the Pajarito Plateau from Buckman (on the narrow-gauge Chili Line railroad) for the harvesting of timber, which in turn made the Plateau more accessible.
+Homesteaders built simple log cabins that they lived in only during warm weather to feed livestock.
 Many of the homesteaders later moved down to the warmer Rio Grande Valley.
 In 1917, homesteader Harold H. Brook sold part of his land and buildings to Ashley Pond II, a businessman from Detroit who founded the Los Alamos Ranch School.
 The area was used to teach young men basic ranching and other outdoor survival skills.

-In 1943, during World War II, the United States Department of War exercised eminent domain over the Ranch School and all remaining homesteads in the area so that the relatively isolated location could be used for the secretive Manhattan Project, which ultimately developed the world's first nuclear weapons.
-Facilities for research and development were quickly built and scientists and engineers from all over the world were assigned to the project, however all information about the town and project was held secretively away from public awareness.
-Los Alamos was referred to under the code name "Site Y" by military personnel, and was known only as "The Hill" by many in nearby Santa Fe.
-The specific location of the project and all of its residents was also concealed by designating its mailing address as PO Box 1663, Santa Fe, NM.
-All incoming truckloads were falsely labeled as common items in order to conceal the true nature of their contents, and any outbound correspondence by those working and living in Los Alamos was censored by military officials.
-Not until after the bombing of Hiroshima was information about the purpose of the Manhattan Project released to the public.
+In 1943, during World War II, the United States Department of War exercised eminent domain over the Ranch School and all remaining homesteads in the area so that the relatively isolated location could be used for the secretive Manhattan Project, which developed the first nuclear weapons.
+Facilities for research and development were quickly built and scientists and engineers from all over the world were assigned to the project; all information about the town and project was held secret from the public.
+Los Alamos was referred to under the code name "Site Y" by military personnel and was known only as "The Hill" by many in nearby Santa Fe.

-In the years after World War II, the laboratory was established as a research government facility under the Department of Energy, and is now known as Los Alamos National Laboratory.